lzk901372/SL_processing/README.md

-## Data processing pipeline for seamless dataset
+## Data processing pipeline for SL dataset

-- Use `find_paired_conversations_cli.py` to get all paired-up conversations from seamless dataset (original seamless data are not paired up structurally.)
+- Use `find_paired_conversations_cli.py` to get all paired-up conversations from SL dataset (original SL data are not paired up structurally.)

 - Use `get_transcriptions_timestamps.py` to obtain timestamps of listening segments for each video according to original annotations.